wavemaker/docs/website/blog/2025-04-16-canvas-visual-enhancement.md

 ---
 ---

-WaveMaker Studio v11.11 introduces significant enhancements to the Canvas, delivering a true "What You See Is What You Get" (WYSIWYG) experience.
+WaveMaker Studio v11.11 introduces significant enhancements to the Canvas, delivering a true **What You See Is What You Get** (WYSIWYG) experience.
 This update ensures that the design view in the Studio closely mirrors the live application.

 ## Why This Matters